jeeva-network/Mark-Validation-System/README.md

  ## Type into the cmd

-Make sure Python is installed on your Windows and Linux
+Make sure Python is installed on your Windows or Linux

 ```bash
   python --version